Last Updated on: 5th October 2023, 01:51 pm

 How Long Can a Tortoise Go Without Pooping?

-Healthy tortoises poop every 2-3 days.
+Healthy tortoises poop every 2-3 days on average.

 Tortoise poop is brown or dark green, depending on their diet.
 This may be accompanied by white urates from the kidneys, a by-product of protein found in the urine stored and released from the bladder.